larryms/MTC_ContainerCamp/modules/openshift/README.md

 ## Deploy Application to Openshift
 In this lab you will deploy the readinglist application to Kubernetes cluster.
 In Kubernetes a group of one or more containers run as a pod.
 Once deployed you will have a total of 2 pods.
 One for the app tier and one for MySQL.
-The app tier pods will have both “ReadingList Web App” and “Recommendation Web API”.
+The app tier pods will have both ReadingList Web App and Recommendation Web API.
 The Web App talks to both MYSQL and the Web API.

 ## Task 1: Login to your environment with Openshift CLI